Menu

 Each year, EECO presents a nonformal educator for outstanding contributions to environmental education in Ohio

-Presented to Jenny Adkins
+Presented to Jenny Richards

 The Charley Harper Award: